starius/api2/README.md

 }
 ```

-A field must not have more than one of tags: `json`, `query`, `header`.
+A field must not have more than one of tags: `json`, `query`, `header`, `cookie`.
-Fields in query and header parts are encoded and decoded with
+Fields in query, header and cookie parts are encoded and decoded with
 `fmt.Sprintf` and `fmt.Sscanf`.
 Strings are not decoded with `fmt.Sscanf`,
 but passed as is.
 Types implementing `encoding.TextMarshaler` and
 `encoding.TextUnmarshaler` are encoded and decoded using it.